-- To supplement the trade in services statistics in the International Transactions Accounts (ITAs) and the services supplied through affiliates statistics in the statistics on activities of multinational enterprises (AMNE), the Bureau of Economic Analysis (BEA) publishes a collection of more detailed annual statistics known as the international services statistics.
+- and the services supplied through affiliates statistics in the International Transactions Accounts (ITAs) and the services supplied through affiliates statistics in the statistics on activities of multinational enterprises (AMNE), the Bureau of Economic Analysis (BEA) publishes a collection of more detailed annual statistics known as the international services statistics.
 Figure A.1 in appendix A illustrates the connections between these statistics.
-The international services statistics provide detail on U.S. trade in services by type and by country and area or affiliation, and on services supplied through affiliates by industry and by country and area.
-They also feature a complementary aggregation that focuses on trade in information and communications technology (ICT) services and on trade in services potentially enabled by ICT technologies.
-Beginning in 2020, the detailed trade in services statistics and the trade in ICT and potentially ICT-enabled services statistics are released in June or July.
+The international services statistics provide detail on U.S. trade in services by type and by country and area or affiliation, complemented by an aggregation that focuses on trade in ICT services and on trade in digitally deliverable services, which covers trade in services that is services potentially enabled by ICT technologies.
+The international services statistics also feature services supplied through affiliates by industry and by country and area.
+The detailed trade in services statistics and the trade in ICT services and digitally deliverable services statistics are released in June or July.
 (Also see paragraph 2.45.)
 Statistics on services supplied through affiliates are released in October, although selected statistics may be released earlier as part of the AMNE statistics.
 An article published every October in the Survey of Current Business discusses the international services statistics. - 31.2.
-BEA's international services statistics bring together information on all services provided to international customers or procured from international sources.
-These statistics are organized into two groups: trade in services, which approximately covers modes of supply 1, 2, and 4 and services supplied through affiliates, which approximately covers mode 3.46 Trade in services statistics cover (1) U.S. trade in services in greater service-type and geographic detail than in the ITAs and (2) U.S. trade in ICT and potentially ICT-enabled services.
-Statistics on services supplied through affiliates cover (1) services supplied to foreign persons by U.S. multinational enterprises (MNEs) through their majority-owned foreign affiliates and (2) services supplied to U.S. persons by foreign MNEs through their majority-owned U.S. affiliates. - 31.3.
+The international services statistics also include services trade by enterprise characteristics (STEC) statistics that are released periodically and provide information on various characteristics of U.S. firms that trade services.
+STEC statistics, including for characteristics beyond those covered in the international services tables, are also periodically featured in Survey of Current Business articles.44 - 31.3.
+BEA's international services statistics bring together information on all services provided to international customers or procured from international sources in its trade in services and services supplied through affiliates statistics.
+Trade in services statistics approximately cover modes of supply 1, 2, and 4, and services supplied through affiliates statistics approximately cover mode 3.45 Trade in services statistics cover (1) U.S. trade in services in greater service-type and geographic detail than in the ITAs and (2) U.S. trade in ICT services and digitally deliverable services.
+Statistics on services supplied through affiliates cover (1) services supplied to foreign persons by U.S. multinational enterprises (MNEs) through their majority-owned foreign affiliates and (2) services supplied to U.S. persons by foreign MNEs through their majority-owned U.S. affiliates. - 31.4.
 Both trade in services and services supplied through affiliates statistics are largely based on surveys conducted by BEA.
-For trade in services, the statistics are based on the sources described for the ITAs in chapter 12, including BEA's quarterly and benchmark trade in services surveys, other government surveys, and data from U.S. Customs and Border Protection, private sources, and partner countries.
-For services supplied through affiliates, the statistics are based on the same annual and benchmark direct investment surveys, as adjusted using other data sources, that are used to prepare the AMNE statistics; these sources are described in chapter 28.
+For trade in services, the statistics are based on the sources described for the